-The information shared in this site is intended to communicate the Department of Human Services' efforts to enhance the quality of life and independence of Pennsylvanians with Autism Spectrum Disorder (ASD), and to support their families and caregivers.
+The information shared in this site is intended to communicate efforts of the Department of Human Services (DHS) to enhance the quality of life and independence of Pennsylvanians with Autism Spectrum Disorder (ASD), and to support their families and caregivers.

 Autism Services, Education, Resources & Training Collaborative (ASERT)

-The ASERT Collaborative (Autism Services, Education, Resources and Training) is a key component of the Bureau of Autism Services' strategy for supporting individuals with autism and their families throughout the Commonwealth.
-Connect with ASERT's Statewide Resource Center by visiting PAautism.org, calling toll-free in PA: 877-231-4244 or info@PAautism.org,
+The ASERT Collaborative (Autism Services, Education, Resources and Training) is a key component of the Bureau of Supports for Autism and Special Populations' strategy for supporting individuals with autism and their families throughout the Commonwealth.
+Connect with ASERT's Statewide Resource Center by visiting PAautism.org, calling toll-free in PA: 877-231-4244 or info@PAautism.org, ASERTespanol@PAautism.org.

 MyODP Training & Resource Center